iRevive/akka-http-template.g8/README.md

 - `organization`: Specifies the organization for this project.
 - `scala_version`: Specifies the Scala version for this project.
 - `akka_http_version`: Specifies which version of Akka HTTP should be used for this project.
-- `akka_http_circe_version`: Specifies which version of Akka HTTP Circe should be used for this project.
+- `akka_version`: Specifies which version of Akka Actor/Stream should be used for this project.
+- `monix_version`: Specifies which version of Monix should be used for this project.
 - `cats_version`: Specifies which version of Cats should be used for this project.
 - `circe_version`: Specifies which version of Circe should be used for this project.
-- `circe_config_version`: Specifies which version of Circe-config should be used for this project.
+- `circe_config_version`: Specifies which version of Circe-Config should be used for this project.
+- `refined_version`: Specifies which version of Refined should be used for this project.
+- `simulacrum_version`: Specifies which version of Simulacrum should be used for this project.
+- `magnorlia_version`: Specifies which version of Magnolia should be used for this project.
+- `sourcecode_version`: Specifies which version of Sourcecode should be used for this project.
 - `mongo_scala_driver_version`: Specifies which version of Mongo Scala Driver should be used for this project.
+- `netty_version`: Specifies which version of Netty should be used for this project.
 - `logback_version`: Specifies which version of Logback should be used for this project.
 - `scala_logging_version`: Specifies which version of Scala Logging should be used for this project.
 - `scalatest_version`: Specifies which version of Scalatest should be used for this project.
-- `scalamock_version`: Specifies which version of Scalamock should be used for this project.
 - `cats_scalatest_version`: Specifies which version of Cats-scalatest should be used for this project.
 - `useNginx`: If true, generates an nginx config for docker.
 - `useMongo`: If true, generates a config for Mongo Scala Driver and a config for docker.

 The template comes with the following sources:

-* `Endpoints.scala` -- the class which handles requests.
+* `GeneralApi.scala` -- the class which handles requests.
 * `PersistenceModule.scala` -- the class which has a MongoDB initialization logic.
 * `Server.scala` -- the main class which starts up the HTTP server.
-* `EndpointSpec.scala` -- the class which tests routes.
+* `GenerlaApiSpec.scala` -- the class which tests routes.
 * `PersistenceSpec.scala` -- the class which has an integration test for a persistence module.
 * `docker-compose.yml` -- docker compose configuration.
 * `README.md` - the documentation with explanation of all project functions.